gingerhot/iruby_gem/README.md

 # IrubyGem

-`iruby_gem` is a pack of lines of code used to install gems in a Ruby program, especially in a [IRuby](https://github.com/SciRuby/iruby) notebook.
+`iruby_gem` is a pack of lines of code used to install gems in a Ruby program on the fly, especially in a [IRuby](https://github.com/SciRuby/iruby) notebook, or IRB/Pry console.

 ## Installation